• Home

 How can you recycle your Christmas tree?

-Keep Athens-Clarke County Beautiful is partnering once again with Bring One for the Chipper to make recycling your Christmas tree easier than ever.
-This year, the event kicks off at 9am on Saturday, January 8th.
-From 9am until 1pm, you can bring your undecorated tree to one of multiple drop-off locations:
+Keep Athens-Clarke County Beautiful (KACCB) is partnering once again with Bring One for the Chipper to make recycling your Christmas tree easier than ever.
+This year, the event kicks off at 9am on Saturday, January 3rd.
+From 9am until 1pm, you can bring your undecorated tree to one of these drop-off locations:

 Picture

+In return, you’ll receive a free tree seedling to plant (while supplies last)!
 Be sure to remove all ornaments, Christmas lights, and any other decorations from your tree before you bring it for chipping.
-This year, you can also drop off wreath metal and light strings to be recycled as well!
+This year, you can also drop off Christmas lights, wreaths, cardboard, Styrofoam, and even plastic bags to be recycled as well!

 Author